mhammarback/project-food-foxes-1-version-2/README.md

 We practiced Javascript but also investigated Github even more.
 We all created a seperate branch and in the end we did a Merge.

-# Build a Food Review website 🌮🥑

 Our page is built based on a random combination of cuisine, city, and design provided by the Technigo team on site.
-All data should be fetched from the [Zomato API.](https://developers.zomato.com/)
+All data is fetched from the [Zomato API.](https://developers.zomato.com/)

 ## Our team's combination: Seafood restaurants in Atlanta, GA